Especially data that you can share with laptops, tablets, gaming systems and for streaming video to replace a 'home internet connection.'

 In 2011 Verizon retired their previous unlimited data plans and they have continued to (mostly) grandfather these plans in.
 Given Verizon's new "unlimited" data plans, these older plans are commonly referred to as gUDPs (grandfathered unlimited data plans) or Legacy Verizon Unlimited Data Plans.

 However, over the years Verizon has been shutting down these plans - especially those 'spawned' in ways that are against their terms of service.
-And Verizon officially changed their policy in 2014 to allow transferring legit plans to new owners (but the process still works.. sometimes.)
+And Verizon officially changed their policy in 2014 to no longer allow transferring legit plans to new owners.

 And some corporate accounts still have the ability to keep and create new unlimited data lines for their employees - and some rent those lines out (usually against Verizon's terms of service.)